Skip to article frontmatterSkip to article content

 How much does the condition number affect matrix inversion in practice?

-• We will generate a large number of random matrices of varying condition number, and then solve the matrix inversion problem for each matrix
+We will generate a large number of random matrices of varying condition number, and then solve the matrix inversion problem for each matrix numerically using numpy’s built-in matrix inversion routine.
+We will measure the wall time taken to solve the problem for each matrix, and plot the results.

 n_trials = 100